whiveio/whive/doc/build-unix.md

 from the root of the repository.

-Otherwise, you can build Bitcoin Core from self-compiled [depends](/depends/README.md).
+Otherwise, you can build Whive Core from self-compiled [depends](/depends/README.md).

 **Note**: You only need Berkeley DB if the wallet is enabled (see [*Disable-wallet mode*](#disable-wallet-mode)).